stefanoslig/blog/_posts/angular-composables.md

 ### Async State Example

 The next example is a data fetching composable.
 When we do an HTTP request, we need to describe different states of this request in our components (e.g Loading, Error, Success).
-We might also want to re-fetch automatically the data, when one parameter in the url changes.
+We might also want to re-fetch the data automatically, when one parameter in the url changes.
 We don't want to replicate the logic for the different states or the logic for the re-fetch on every component.
-We can extract this logic to a composable as you can see in the following snippet.
+We can extract this logic to a composable, as you can see in the following snippet.

 ```ts
 export function useFetch<D>(url: Signal<string>) {